Wieting Opera House

 The Wieting Opera House was a performance hall in Syracuse, New York, that hosted operas, films, and other performances from 1852 to 1930.
-Initially built by John Wieting in 1852 as Wieting Hall, the building burnt down in 1856.
-He rebuilt it that year, and in 1870 renovated the hall into an opera house.
-Towards the end of the 19th century, the opera house was a major theater in the Eastern United States, and held test performances of shows that were bound for performance on Broadway in New York City.
+The building's first iteration was funded by John Wieting and known as Wieting Hall.
+It burnt down after four years, in 1856.
+Wieting rebuilt the hall that year, and in 1870 renovated it into an opera house.

+Towards the end of the 19th century, the opera house was a major theater in the Eastern United States and held test performances of shows that were bound for performance on Broadway in New York City.
 The opera house burnt down in 1881 and 1896, and was rebuilt both times, the second time by Wieting's wife, Mary Elizabeth Wieting.
 The opera house began showing movies in the early 20th century, and closed in 1930, when it was replaced with a parking garage.